MicrosoftDocs/SupportArticles-docs/support/developer/webapps/aspnetcore/practice-troubleshoot-linux/2-1-create-configure-aspnet-core-applications.md

 ## Goal of this part

-You'll learn how to create an ASP.NET Core web application by using the .NET command-line interface (CLI) in Linux, and how to publish the application to the */var* directory.
+Learn how to create an ASP.NET Core web application by using the [.NET command-line interface (CLI)](/dotnet/core/tools/) in Linux, and how to publish the application to the */var* directory.
 As you learn these concepts, you'll practice some basic tasks such as working with files and folders, and running commands as a privileged user.
 You'll also learn how to edit files by using the vi text editor in Linux.

 ## .NET CLI